AgenttiX/agenttix.github.io/it/help.md

 - Install and run my maintenance script
   - Instructions are available [here](https://github.com/AgenttiX/windows-scripts/blob/master/README.md)
   - Installing and running the script can be somewhat complicated, but please at least try.
-- If I have asked you to install TeamViewer please install it using my installer script that gets installed along with the maintenance script.
+- If I have asked you to install TeamViewer, please install it using my installer script that gets installed along with the maintenance script.
   If you have issues in installing using the installer script, you can download TeamViewer [here](https://www.teamviewer.com/en/download/windows/) instead.